 Not having to negotiate a loan or line of credit for a potential new roof is a definite asset for a buyer.

 The truth is that people do not look forward to immediate renovations when buying a house.

 If you choose to replace your home’s roof, the future cost savings from the newfound energy efficiency should be pointed out during the sale.
 If your house shows the promise of money saved for a buyer, they add it to the Advantages side of their checklist.

-A roof, by its physical nature, is perceived as a big thing.
+By its physical nature, a roof is perceived as a big thing.

 There is always a wish list of future wants in a buyer’s head, and that list has more to do with emotional niceties than the required replacements of a house’s basic structure.
 If a new roof is already in place, it allows the buyers to dream of their future wants without the guilt of feeling they must first replace the core components of the house.

-The more your home provides an opportunity for a potential buyer to get closer to the rewards of their dreams, the more they will be emotionally drawn to your home.
+The more your home allows potential buyers to get closer to the rewards of their dreams, the more they will be emotionally drawn to your home.